Your Attitude Affects Outcome

 Your attitude as a parent affects the anxiety level in your home.

 Our children pick up on our moods and concerns.
-We need to be careful about what we choose to focus on and how we express ourselves during this uncertain, rapidly changing time.
+We need to be careful about what we choose to focus on and how we express ourselves in the aftermath of traumatic events.

 Consider Your News Sources